tgogos/go_snippets/run_cmd/README.md

-# Golang: execute command and show results, without waiting to finish
+# Golang: execute command and display output

+## 1. waits for the command to finish

 The first approach runs `ping -c 4 8.8.8.8`, and the result is being printed after it finishes: